gensx-inc/gensx/examples/chat-memory/README.md

 2. Your message and chat history are processed using GPT-4o-mini
 3. The updated conversation history is saved
 4. The assistant's response is displayed

+The workflow uses:
+- `@gensx/core` for workflow management
+- `@gensx/openai` for OpenAI integration
+- `@gensx/storage` for persistent chat history storage

 ## Getting Started